ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 ##Input file formats
 In this section we briefly discuss the model file formats supported by the tools.
 We shall occasionally reference the other tools supporting the same file formats and external third-party web pages with extended format descriptions.

+**WARNING:** The tooling only supports plain text `UTF8` encoded files!
+E.g. the decoder (translation server) doesn't accept compressed model files. __The software does not check on the file encoding or on that the file is uncompressed!__

 ###Translation model: `*.tm`
 The translation-model file stores the phrase pairs in the source and target languages and the pre-computed probability weights in the following strict format: